edoddridge/MITgcm_funcs/readme.md

 m = mitgcm.MITgcm_Simulation(path_to_output,'grid.all.nc')
 ```

+If the simulation ran on multiple tiles, then these will need to be concatenated into one file with the extremely useful 'gluemncbig' script that comes with the MITgcm in the 'utils/python/MITgcmutils/scripts' folder.

 ##An example!##
 The example notebook, which can be viewed online [here](http://nbviewer.ipython.org/urls/bitbucket.org/edoddridge/mitgcm/raw/master/examples/example%20notebook.ipynb/%3Fat%3Dmaster) or found in the examples/ folder, shows how to use some of the functions in this package.
 There are others, some of which aren't included because they need access to large datasets, and some which aren't included because it's not (yet) a comprehensive example.